aleen42/PersonalWiki/projectManagement/review/review.md

 - According to Covey, project managers must use a win/lose approach in making decisions.

-> *<strong>wrong reason</strong>: roject managers should strive to use a win/win approach in making decisions, but in competitive situations they sometimes must use a win/lose paradigm*
+> *<strong>wrong reason</strong>: project managers should strive to use a win/win approach in making decisions, but in competitive situations they sometimes must use a win/lose paradigm*

 - DeMarco and Lister’s study on organizations and productivity found direct correlations between productivity and programming language, years of experience, and salary.